 1. AC Unit is More Than Ten Years Old

 Air conditioners are often outdoors and exposed to extreme temperatures throughout the year, shortening their life expectancy.
 While modern air conditioner units can last 15-20 years, previously manufactured older models have a life span of 10-12 years.

 Energy bills should stay around the same every month unless there is a sudden change in your home’s energy use.
 If the energy use is the same yet there is a noticeable increase in the energy bills, it may be time to change your air conditioner.

-Energy bills usually rise as an AC gets older, or it can also indicate malfunctioning or losing its efficiency.
+Energy bills usually rise as an AC gets older or can also indicate malfunctioning or losing efficiency.
 You can always call an expert HVAC technician to have a look at your unit.

-If you are looking for air conditioning installation Denver, you can always contact Logic HVAC/R.
+If you are looking for air conditioning installation in Denver, you can always contact Logic HVAC/R.